 As a web-based software, Box lets you share digital assets with your peers and clients on live projects.
 The software’s content platform-as-a-service (PaaS) manages content and creates projects on the web and mobile.

 But Box isn’t the only option out there.
-Depending on your business requirements in terms of cost, file storage capacity, peer sharing, etc. there are various types of DAM software that can be an alternative to Box, which include the following:
+Depending on your business requirements in terms of cost, file storage capacity, peer sharing, etc., there are various types of DAM software that can be an alternative to Box.

 Developed by Canto, Cumulus’ digital content library lets you create, organize, search, and share digital content on any platform (online, web-based, and SaaS).
 The software helps you to manage brand assets and configure them without custom coding.
 Cumulus integrates with other platform-based applications such as web content management, project management, enterprise resource planning (ERP) systems, etc.

 To collaborate with your peers and clients on the same project, you can share and assign rights to digital assets through the Cumulus Portal.
 The portal has a mobile-friendly technology based on HTML5 and Bootstrap™, which offers read-only / download-only user access.